ruialmeida51/lumbridge-android/README.md

 ---

-Happy coding, and thanks for checking out Lumbridge! 🎉
+Happy coding, and thanks for checking out Loom! 🎉